project-chip/connectedhomeip/docs/silabs/general/CUSTOM_MATTER_DEVICE.md

 ## Adding a new command

 Navigate to the commands tab in zap and enable the MoveToLevel command.
-Now save the current zap configuration, and run the aforementioned generate.py script.
+Now save the current zap configuration, and run the generate.py script above.

 ## React to Level Control cluster commands in ZclCallbacks

-In the MatterPostAttributeCallback function in ZclCallbacks, add the following line of code or similar.
+In the MatterPostAttributeCallback function in ZclCallbacks, add the following line of code or a similar line.
 This will give the application the ability to react to MoveToLevel commands.
-The developer can define platform specific behavior for a MoveToLevel action.
+You can define platform-specific behavior for a MoveToLevel action.

     else if (clusterId == LevelControl::Id)